MadAvidCoder/Liveboard/README.md

 ## Usage
 There a number of different tools within Liveboard.
 The pen tool is used for drawing ink on the whiteboard, and the eraser for erasing it.
 The shape tool can be used to draw perfect shapes, saving you from drawing them.
 The text tool enables readable text to be easily created, rather than hand-writing it.
 Undo and Redo work across all actions and tools.
 To pan hold `Ctrl` or `Alt` and drag around.
 Hold shift while using the shape tool to snap ellipses and rectangles to circles and squares.
 Liveboard also has full touch support - use one finger to draw, and two fingers to zoom or drag.

 Use the sun/moon icon in the top right corner to easily switch the UI between light and dark mode.
-All drawings (and this theme) should persist betewen restarts, so if you want a fresh slate, just clicker the eraser tool, and then select `Clear All` to get a blank whiteboard!
+All drawings, notes, shapes and text (and your theme preference!) should persist betewen restarts, so if you want a fresh slate, just clicker the eraser tool, and then select `Clear All` to get a blank whiteboard!

 **Note:** Due to security limitations set by the OS, if you use a minimise shorcut (e.g. `Win + D` or a three-finger swipe), then Liveboard will likely be hidden.
 You can simply use the tray icon to show it again.